PhoneSettPaing/Events-Platform-Backend/README.md

 | **POST**   | `/api/saved_events/:user_id`  | Save an event for later                               |
 | **DELETE** | `/api/saved_events/:user_id`  | Remove a saved event for a user                       |

+## 🔮 Future work

+- Create endpoint for Admin dashboard (getting all bookings for overview)
+- Create endponts for Event & category deletion
+- Add filtering by category names, price, city and pagination

 ## 👤 Credits

 Developed and maintained by [**Phone Sett Paing**](https://github.com/PhoneSettPaing)